pepa65/vpa/README.md

 It can then be enabled (needed only once) and started by:

 `systemctl enable --now vpa.service`

-## Warning about DNS on the client

-If the client was using a DNS resolver that's only accessible from the local network, it will no longer be accessible through the VPN.
-That would be the only issue that needs to be worked around.
-Use a public resolver, a fully local resolver, or DNSCrypt.

 ## Full & advanced configuration